marwahaha/hammerspoon-dotfiles/README.md

 git pull
 ```

+## Tutorial
+There are several branches that accompany a short introductory talk ([download as PDF](https://github.com/reybok/hammerspoon-dotfiles/files/1571899/Wissensaustauschrausch_JN_macOS_scripting.pdf)) I held in 2017.
+Checkout `tutorial01`, `tutorial02`, and `tutorial03` as you go along to see the incremental evolution.
+Finally, for space manipulation, check out the `master` branch.

 ## Quick Start
 The default modifier (base key for every action) is <kbd>⌘</kbd>.
 To change that, edit the `globals.lua` file found in `~/.hammerspoon/`.